October 1996:

 in Fyfield, Essex, leaving "unto

-my daughter Sarah Alabaster all
+my daughter Sarah Alabaster

-those my five freehold
+all those my five freehold

 messuages Nos 10, 11, 12, 13

-and 14 Coventry street, Bethnal
+and 14 Coventry street,

-Green ............... and also all
+Bethnal Green ............... and

-those my three messuages Nos.
+also all those my three

-5, 6, and 7 in Cross Street, Three
+messuages Nos.
+5, 6, and 7 in

-Colt Lane, Bethnal
+Cross Street, Three Colt Lane,

-Green..........".
-An indenture
+Bethnal Green..........".
+An

-1809, shows Thomas Blewett Mead involved in the lease and release of property bounded by Abington Street,
+indenture dated as early as 15th August 1809, shows Thomas Blewett Mead involved in the lease and release of

-Parliament Street and Bethnal Green Road.1 Judging by maps of that period, this part of Bethnal Green must have
+property bounded by Abington Street, Parliament Street and Bethnal Green Road.1 Judging by maps of that period,

-been well to the east of the metropolis of London, bordering on open countryside.
+this part of Bethnal Green must have been well to the east of the metropolis of London, bordering on open

 Descendants of Thomas Blewett Mead